anka02/team_saga/README.md

 ### Rasa X
 Rasa x deploys the user interface and fine-tunes the NLU model through interactive learning.
 The Rasa X UI consists of layers built on top of Rasa Open Source.

-Moreover, Rasa X can be connected to many popular messaging apps, such as Telegram, Facebook, Slack and  even custom applications.
+Moreover, Rasa can be connected to many popular messaging apps, such as Telegram, Facebook, Slack and  even custom applications.
 To try our Telegram chatbot go to the following URL: `https://t.me/covid_19_chat_bot` or search in your Telegram App `@covid_19_chat_bot`.

 ## Text-to-Text Transfer Transformer (T5)